Widodo's gamble: Indonesia president includes fierce rival in cabinet

 Rights activists say Widodo is going too far in pushing his agenda.

-“Indonesia is going through a slide in freedom that has become the cornerstone of Indonesian democracy for the last 20 years,” said Usman Hamid, director of Amnesty International in Indonesia.
+“The president has just handed control of the country’s defense forces to someone implicated in crimes against humanity, including enforced disappearances, by Indonesia’s own human rights commission,” Usman Hamid, director of Amnesty International in Indonesia, said in a statement.

-“The cabinet shows that his political pendulum is in the direction of efforts to achieve something without caring much for how to achieve it,” said Hamid, describing the inclusion of Prabowo as the “politics of accommodation”.
+“The cabinet shows that his (Widodo’s) political pendulum is in the direction of efforts to achieve something without caring much for how to achieve it,” said Hamid, describing the inclusion of Prabowo as the “politics of accommodation”.

 Wellian Wiranto, an economist at Singapore’s OCBC Bank, called Prabowo’s appointment “a bold bid for national unity.”